The symbolic defect of an ideal: Symbolic squares of star configurations

 \subsection{Powers of codimension two linear star configurations}

 We round out this section by considering the higher $m$-th symbolic powers of the linear star configuration $I_{2,\mathcal{L}}$ in $\mathbb{P}^2$.
 Note that in this case the linear star configuration defines a collection of points in $\mathbb{P}^2$.
-By applying a result of Huneke and Harbourne \cite[Corollary 3.9]{HH} (and see also \cite[Example 3.9]{Cetal} for additional details), we have the following relationship between the regular and symbolic powers of $I_{2,\mathcal{L}}$ in $\mathbb{P}^2$.
+By applying \cite[Corollary 3.9]{HH} of Harbourne and Huneke (and see also \cite[Example 3.9]{Cetal} for additional details), we have the following relationship between the regular and symbolic powers of $I_{2,\mathcal{L}}$ in $\mathbb{P}^2$.

 \begin{thm} Suppose that $I_{2,\mathcal{L}}$ defines a linear star configuration in $\mathbb{P}^2$.
 Then

 \end{thm}

 We can then derive bounds on some of the values of the symbolic defect sequence.